rumiio/SageMaker_Custom_Container/README.md

 <details>
 <summary><strong>CloudFormation Launch Instructions (expand for details)</strong></summary><p>
-On the CloudFormation console, leave the default settings and values as is, and keep clicking on the **Next** button until you get to the **Review** page.
-Check the acknowledge checkbox, and click on the **Create stack** button.
+On the CloudFormation console, leave the default settings and values as is, and keep clicking on the <b>Next</b> button until you get to the <b>Review</b> page.
+Check the acknowledge checkbox, and click on the <b>Create stack</b> button.

 It will take a few minutes for CloudFormation to complete provisioning of EC2 instance and other resources.